Kholeka98/Amazon-analysis/README.md

 ## Approach Taken
 ### Dataset Preparation
--To avoid data loss, we performed data cleaning in Excel prior to importing the dataset into SQL.
+- To avoid data loss, we performed data cleaning in Excel prior to importing the dataset into SQL.
 - To enhance data organization and facilitate analysis, the Amazon online sales data was separated into three  tables, ensuring that the `order_id` serves as the primary key across all tables:

     - **Sales Information Table**: This table serves as the sales-related data, with each row representing a unique order.It includes details such as the order date, sales channel, B2B